-void mpfr_free_cache (void)

-Free various caches used by MPFR internally, in particular the caches used by the functions computing constants (currently mpfr_const_log2, mpfr_const_pi, mpfr_const_euler and mpfr_const_catalan).
-You should call this function when terminating a thread.
+- void mpfr\free\cache (void) [Function] Free various caches used by MPFR internally, in particular the caches used by the functions computing constants (currently mpfr\const\log2, mpfr\const\pi, mpfr\const\euler and mpfr\const\catalan).
+You should call this function before terminating a thread, even if you did not call these functions directly (they could have been called internally).

 Set ret to the sum of all elements of tab whose size is n, rounded in the direction rnd.
-Warning, tab is a table of pointers to mpfr_t, not a table of mpfr_t (preliminary interface).
+Warning, tab is a table of pointers to mpfr\t, not a table of mpfr\t (preliminary interface).
 The returned int value is zero when the computed value is the exact value, and non-zero when this cannot be guaranteed, without giving the direction of the error as the other functions do.